 Examples of fake virus alerts

-A false virus alert can have multiple forms.
-Understanding the following examples of fake virus warnings can assist you in recognizing the scams before they have a chance to cause harm.
-These are examples of fake virus warnings:
+A fake virus alert can have multiple forms.
+Understanding the following examples of virus warnings can assist you in recognizing scams before they have a chance to cause harm.
+These are some examples:

 1. Malvertisements